Ehealth Productivity and Innovation in Cornwall and the Isles of Scilly (EPIC)

 - and improve the Cornish economy in this sector.

-The EPIC project will start in May 2017 for three years.
+The EPIC project started in May 2017 for three years.

 Plymouth University core team